creative-co/dockhero-docs/README.md

 ```

 This will create  **dockhero-compose.yml** in the root of your repo.
-It's recommended that you also put this file under version control.
+It's recommended that you put this file under version control.
 See [docker-compose.yml reference](https://docs.docker.com/v1.8/compose/yml/) for the file syntax.
-There are also some [stackfile examples](https://github.com/cloudcastle/dockhero-docs/tree/master/examples) for your reference.
+There are also [stackfile examples](https://github.com/cloudcastle/dockhero-docs/tree/master/examples) available for your reference.

 In our example below, we'll be building a pluggable resource which returns message of the day via HTTP.
 Here's a [Docker image](https://hub.docker.com/r/dockhero/motd-http/) which does that.